alvr-org/ALVR/wiki/How-ALVR-works.md

 ### Other launcher functions

-The launcher has the button `Reset drivers and retry` that attempts to fix the current ALVR installation.
+The launcher has the button `Reset drivers and retry` that attempts to fix the current ALVR Basic-installation.
 It works as follows:

 1. SteamVR is killed.
 2. `openvrpaths.vrpath` is deleted and ALVR add-on is unblocked (in `steam/config/steamvr.vrsettings`).